Martingale Asset Management L P Sells 9,848 Shares of STERIS plc (NYSE:STE)

-Martingale Asset Management L P trimmed its position in STERIS plc (NYSE:STE) by 77.1% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Martingale Asset Management L P reduced its stake in shares of STERIS plc (NYSE:STE) by 77.1% in the third quarter, according to its most recent filing with the SEC.
 The institutional investor owned 2,922 shares of the medical equipment provider’s stock after selling 9,848 shares during the period.
-Martingale Asset Management L P’s holdings in STERIS were worth $597,000 at the end of the most recent quarter.
+Martingale Asset Management L P’s holdings in STERIS were worth $597,000 as of its most recent filing with the SEC.

-A number of other institutional investors have also recently modified their holdings of STE.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its position in STERIS by 31.7% in the 2nd quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 18,468 shares of the medical equipment provider’s stock valued at $3,810,000 after buying an additional 4,441 shares in the last quarter.
+A number of other institutional investors and hedge funds also recently modified their holdings of STE.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its holdings in STERIS by 31.7% during the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 18,468 shares of the medical equipment provider’s stock worth $3,810,000 after purchasing an additional 4,441 shares in the last quarter.
 Advisory Services Network LLC bought a new stake in STERIS during the 2nd quarter worth approximately $190,000.
 SG Americas Securities LLC increased its holdings in STERIS by 188.8% during the 2nd quarter.
 SG Americas Securities LLC now owns 7,222 shares of the medical equipment provider’s stock worth $1,490,000 after purchasing an additional 4,721 shares in the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund bought a new stake in STERIS during the 2nd quarter worth approximately $1,882,000.
-Finally, Private Advisor Group LLC bought a new stake in STERIS during the 2nd quarter worth approximately $250,000.
-89.23% of the stock is owned by institutional investors and hedge funds.
+Healthcare of Ontario Pension Plan Trust Fund bought a new position in shares of STERIS in the second quarter valued at approximately $1,882,000.
+Finally, Private Advisor Group LLC bought a new position in shares of STERIS in the second quarter valued at approximately $250,000.
+89.23% of the stock is owned by hedge funds and other institutional investors.

-A number of analysts have commented on STE shares.
-KeyCorp boosted their price objective on STERIS from $239.00 to $256.00 and gave the stock an “overweight” rating in a report on Thursday, November 4th.
-Zacks Investment Research lowered STERIS from a “buy” rating to a “hold” rating and set a $244.00 price objective for the company. in a report on Friday, December 10th.
-Finally, Stephens boosted their price objective on STERIS from $255.00 to $270.00 and gave the stock an “overweight” rating in a report on Thursday, November 4th.
-One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-According to data from MarketBeat.com, STERIS presently has a consensus rating of “Buy” and a consensus price target of $248.00.
+Several equities analysts have recently issued reports on the company.
+Stephens upped their target price on STERIS from $255.00 to $270.00 and gave the company an “overweight” rating in a report on Thursday, November 4th.
+KeyCorp upped their target price on STERIS from $239.00 to $256.00 and gave the company an “overweight” rating in a report on Thursday, November 4th.
+Finally, Zacks Investment Research lowered STERIS from a “buy” rating to a “hold” rating and set a $244.00 target price for the company. in a report on Friday, December 10th.
+One analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $248.00.

-STERIS (NYSE:STE) last released its earnings results on Tuesday, February 8th.
-The medical equipment provider reported $2.12 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.96 by $0.16.
+STERIS (NYSE:STE) last posted its quarterly earnings data on Tuesday, February 8th.
+The medical equipment provider reported $2.12 EPS for the quarter, beating the consensus estimate of $1.96 by $0.16.
+The business had revenue of $1.20 billion for the quarter, compared to the consensus estimate of $1.20 billion.
 STERIS had a return on equity of 12.44% and a net margin of 6.50%.
-The company had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.20 billion.
-During the same period in the prior year, the company posted $1.73 earnings per share.
-STERIS’s quarterly revenue was up 48.3% on a year-over-year basis.
-On average, research analysts expect that STERIS plc will post 7.77 earnings per share for the current year.
+STERIS’s revenue for the quarter was up 48.3% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $1.73 earnings per share.
+As a group, equities research analysts forecast that STERIS plc will post 7.77 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 24th.
-Investors of record on Friday, February 25th will be paid a $0.43 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, March 24th.
+Shareholders of record on Friday, February 25th will be given a dividend of $0.43 per share.
 The ex-dividend date of this dividend is Thursday, February 24th.
-This represents a $1.72 annualized dividend and a yield of 0.75%.
-STERIS’s payout ratio is 61.43%.
+This represents a $1.72 annualized dividend and a dividend yield of 0.75%.
+STERIS’s dividend payout ratio is currently 61.43%.

 STERIS Plc engages in the provision of healthcare and life science product and service solutions.
 It operates through the following segments: Healthcare Products, Healthcare Specialty Services, Life Sciences, and Applied Sterilization Technologies.
 The Healthcare Products segment offers portfolio of infection prevention, procedural, and gastrointestinal solutions.